dabsterindia/LABs/Ranger Kms/LAB01-Install & Configure Ranger KMS_DabsterInc.md

 ```
 # mysql

-mysql> create database ranger;
+mysql> create database rangerkms;
 ```

 #### 3) Create db user & grant permissions
 ```
-create user 'ranger'@'%' identified by 'ranger';
+create user 'rangerkms'@'%' identified by 'rangerkms';
-grant all privileges on ranger.* to 'ranger'@'%';
+grant all privileges on rangerkms.* to 'rangerkms'@'%';

-create user 'ranger'@'localhost' identified by 'ranger';
+create user 'rangerkms'@'localhost' identified by 'rangerkms';
-grant all privileges on ranger.* to 'ranger'@'localhost';
+grant all privileges on rangerkms.* to 'rangerkms'@'localhost';

-create user 'ranger'@'kms-master.dabsterinc.com' identified by 'ranger';
+create user 'rangerkms'@'kms-master.dabsterinc.com' identified by 'rangerkms';
-grant all privileges on ranger.* to 'ranger'@'kms-master.dabsterinc.com';
+grant all privileges on rangerkms.* to 'rangerkms'@'kms-master.dabsterinc.com';

 flush privileges;
 ```